Simply Scratch Made

 Instructions

-Add in your garlic and sautée for 30 seconds.
-Next add in your tomato paste and cook for an additional 30 seconds.
+• Stir in the garlic and cook for 30 seconds.
+Then stir in the tomato paste and spices.
+Cook for 1 minute.

 Notes